dhis2/training-docs/content/tracker_use/lg_event_reports_and_linelist.md

 ### Create an aggregate/pivot table using the Malaria Case notification program in the Event Report App

-Create an aggregate event report.
+Create an aggregate event report using the event reports app.
 You can use the following data items as an example:

 - Table Style : Pivot, Output Type : Event
 - Program : Malaria Case Notification program